-If you purchase the Purchase Agreement featured on this page (the Qualifying Product Purchase Agreement), you will receive PA12101 Purchase Agreement Exhibit Sample Pack (90 single spaced pages) which normally sells for $69.95 AT NO CHARGE as a free bonus.
+If you purchase the Purchase Agreement featured on this page (the Qualifying Product Purchase Agreement), you will receive PA12101 Purchase Agreement Exhibit Sample Pack (90 single spaced pages) AT NO CHARGE as a free bonus.

 To receive PA12101, you must email us after you purchase the Qualifying Product Purchase Agreement described on this page to request it, and PA12101 will be emailed to you promptly.